journeyman33/k8s-resume-blog/content/post/overview.md

 No!
 >There is no need to reinvent the wheel.

-Rather install an open-source PaaS solution like Gimlet which is based on Flux, or Kubefirst which is based on Argocd.
+Rather install an open-source ready made PaaS solution like Gimlet (Flux), or Kubefirst (Argocd).

 ### Kubefirst